Pottsville temporary housing village

 The site is located at 7 Centennial Drive near the northern Tweed Holiday Parks on Crown Land.

-The site hosts 37 caravans, housing up to 74 people.
-It has been operational since August 2022.
+The site hosts 37 caravans and has been operational since August 2022.

 The site must be returned to its prior use at the end of occupation as agreed with the landowner TAFE NSW.
 This is part of the lease agreement.